 Under Pennsylvania’s guidelines for Green Phase communities, non-instructional gatherings are limited to no more than half of the traditional capacity of a room.
 In furtherance of campus safety efforts, Susquehanna is limiting occupancy of spaces to no more than 40% of traditional capacity, with more stringent limitations applying to some spaces.

 All spaces must ensure at least 6 feet physical distance between individuals.
-Face coverings are required (see exceptions defined above in Face Coverings).
+Face masks are required (see exceptions defined above in Face Masks).

 All classrooms will be labeled with revised capacity limits.

 - No food or drink is permitted in classrooms.

 - High school students taking classes as part of Susquehanna’s concurrent enrollment program will participate in all classes through virtual means.

 - As regulated by the state, an event or gathering is defined as a temporary grouping of individuals for defined purposes that takes place over a limited timeframe, such as hours or days, including concerts, shows or receptions.
 Conversely, groups of people who share a space within a building in the ordinary course of operations, such as in a classroom, an office building, or similar regularly occurring operation of an organization, are not events or gatherings.

 - No community events will be hosted on campus for fall 2020.

 - No university events will be permitted to be held off campus for fall 2020.

 - Regardless of capacity, campus events must follow these measures:

 - All student organization events and activities must be registered with the Office of Leadership and Engagement and follow the latest “Office of Leadership & Engagement Student Organization COVID-19 Policies and Guidelines.”
 All other events must be registered with the Office of Event Management.